crimsonhaven-to/crimson-client/README.md

 ---

 ## ⚖️ The Queen's Disclaimer
-*The Crimson Veil does not host, store, or upload any file assets locally.
-All links are scraped dynamically from external transport nodes.
-Any legal disputes should be addressed directly with the source providers. :3*
+*The Crimson Veil is a neutral viewing interface — a performance-optimized face for the Crimson Haven framework.
+It does **not** host, store, embed, or ship any sources, and it ships with **no** streaming providers of its own; we do **not** condone piracy.
+Any sources a self-hoster chooses to wire in live in their **own** private repository and resolve in the viewer's own browser — you, the mortal, are responsible for ensuring they are lawful in your realm. :3*

 ---